-The Ministry of Transport has initiated a project to help inform the Government’s strategic approach to reducing greenhouse gas (GHG) emissions from road freight in New Zealand.
-The project looks specifically at the role alternative fuels – electricity, green hydrogen and biofuels – could play in reducing emissions.
+The Ministry of Transport initiated a project in April 2019 to help inform the Government’s strategic approach to reducing greenhouse gas (GHG) emissions from road freight in New Zealand.
+The project looks specifically at the role alternative green fuels – electricity, green hydrogen and biofuels – could play in reducing GHG emissions.
 This work fits within a wider programme of work across the Ministry to reduce GHG emissions from the transport sector.

 Green Freight Background Paper

-The first phase of this work has been encapsulated in The Green Freight Background Paper [PDF, 1.1 MB].
-This paper explores the challenges and opportunities of transitioning road freight to alternative fuel options.
+We released The Green Freight Background Paper [PDF, 1.1 MB] in September 2019.
+The paper outlines the challenges and opportunities of transitioning road freight to alternative green fuels.
 The paper reflects thinking and research from domestic and international literature, and situates this in the context of the road freight industry in New Zealand.
-The content of the paper does not reflect Government policy.

-The paper has been developed to prompt discussion and engagement around the specific barriers to transitioning New Zealand’s heavy truck fleet to using alternative fuels.
-This is also an opportunity to discuss the advantages New Zealand has to capitalise on the opportunities alternative fuels might provide for New Zealand.
-Understanding the New Zealand context will be important to identify a clear way forward for industry and government.
+The paper was developed to prompt discussion and engagement around the specific barriers to transitioning New Zealand’s heavy truck fleet to using alternative green fuels.
+It was also an opportunity to discuss the advantages New Zealand has to capitalise on the opportunities alternative green fuels might provide for New Zealand.
+We felt it was important to develop this paper first to better understand the New Zealand context, before identifying a way forward for industry and government.